Why Is There High Humidity in the House after Rain? 4 Main Reasons

 If you live in Austin Texas, which sometimes has an average humidity level of 90%, rain will make the air damper.

-You might need to keep the whole house dehumidifier running through the year.
+You might need to keep the whole house dehumidifier running throughout the year.
 In such a place, the humidity will increase indoors and stay high longer if it rains.

 4. You have water infiltration in your home